 Construction and testing

-An actual-size, single-side PCB for the noise-level indicator is shown in Fig. 2 and its component layout in Fig. 3.
+An actual-size, single-side PCB for the noise level alarm indicator is shown in Fig. 2 and its component layout in Fig. 3.
 After assembling the circuit on a PCB, enclose it in a suitable case.
 Fix LED1, LED2 and potentiometer VR1 on the front panel.

 Download PCB and component layout PDFs: click here

-To test the circuit for proper functioning, check correct input supply at TP1 with respect to TP0.
+To test the noise level alarm circuit for proper functioning, check correct input supply at TP1 with respect to TP0.
 LED2 also indicates the same.
 LED1 glows when the sound level is above threshold, which can be simulated with a radio or music system.

 The author was a researcher and assistant professor in Technical University of Sofia (Bulgaria), and a lecturer and expert-lecturer in Kingdom of Morocco.
 Now he is working in the private sector in Bulgaria